shundhammer/qdirstat/README.md

 - Multi-selection:

   - Both views (the tree and the treemap) now support _extended_ selection, i.e. you can select more than one item.
 This was the most requested feature for the last KDirStat.
-Now you can now select more than one item at once to move it to the trash can, to directly delete it or whatever.
+Now you can select more than one item at the same time to move it to the trash can, to directly delete it or whatever.

   - Tree view:
     - Shift-click: Select a range of items.